Last updated: May 9, 2026 | Originally published: April 18, 2026 | By Daniel Etheridge, CRNASchool.com

 Will my Otterbein DNP still be valid?

 Yes.
 The program was COA-accredited throughout its life, and graduates — including the final Class of 2026 — are fully eligible to sit the NBCRNA National Certification Examination and practice as CRNAs nationwide.
-Your degree carries the same weight as every class before it.

-Where’s the closest CRNA school to Westerville now?
+What’s the closest CRNA school to Westerville now?

 What if I was planning to apply to Otterbein for the Class of 2027?